Autotrader cars

 Is a Wheelchair Accessible Vehicle right for me?

-It’s important to weigh up the options when deciding whether a WAV is right for you.
-WAVs are generally based on vans and therefore typically have fewer features than a standard car, or a car with adaptations.
+You’ll need to weigh up your options.
+WAVs are generally based on vans and typically have fewer features than a standard car, or a car with adaptations.

-If you can transfer from your wheelchair into a vehicle, and vice versa, without too much discomfort, then a car with alterations may be a better choice for you.
-Alterations such as transfer plates, person hoists and swivel seats are cheaper options that could improve your movement.
+If you can already get in and out of a vehicle from your wheelchair without too much difficulty discomfort, then a car with alterations may be a better choice.
+Those alterations can include transfer plates, person hoists and swivel seats, most of which are cheaper options that could improve movement.
 Vehicles can also be altered to provide ample space for stowing a wheelchair or scooter – for example adding boot hoists or rooftop storage boxes.
+But WAVs do have a lot of expanded accessibility features, designed to meet the needs of wheelchair users.
+These often include automated ramps or lifts for easy entry and exit, securement systems like tie-downs or docking stations to keep wheelchairs safely in place during travel, and adjustable or swivel seats for added comfort.
+Some WAVs also offer lowered floors for increased headroom and advanced driver-assist technology for wheelchair users who want to drive independently.
 If you are looking for Wheelchair Accessible Vehicles, start your search on Auto Trader by clicking here.

 Types of Wheelchair Accessible Vehicles